pgarbe/garbe.io/_posts/2016-10-13-scale-your-ecs-cluster-automatically.md

 We calculated the threshold now only for memory but normally would need to do that for CPU as well.
 And the lower number of these two thresholds should be used.

 ### What's next?
-When I started this blog post I also wanted to describe what needs to be considered to automatically scale down an ECS cluster.
-I did not expect that scaling up is such a big topic and therefore I decided to split it up and write another blog post for scaling down.
+My origin plan was to write about up scaling *and* downscaling.
+But I did not expect that upscaling is such a big topic and therefore I decided to split it up and write another blog post about downscaling.

-You maybe asked yourself also: What happens to my running tasks when the cluster scales up and down?
-I consciously avoided `Scheduling` in this blog post because it's a topic by its own.
+You maybe asked yourself also what happens to my running tasks when the cluster scales up and down?
+I consciously avoided 'scheduling' in this blog post because it's a topic by its own.

 If you want to try it out by yourself have a look on my [GitHub repository](https://github.com/pgarbe/ecs-autoscaling) which contains the example code.

+I love feedback, so let me know what you think.